gabrielgt/EvergineDocs/manual/evergine_launcher/samples_learning_support.md

 # Samples, Learning and Support
----

-In the Evergine launcher also you can have access to learning and samples sections to learn more about how to use Evergine and the Support section in the case that you have doubts or need help with something.
+In Evergine launcher you can have access to learning and samples sections to learn more about how to use Evergine and the Support section in the case that you have doubts or need help with something.

 ## Samples